quillahava/komikku/README.md

 ## Disclaimer

-The developers of this application does not have any affiliation with the content providers available.
+- The developers of this application does not have any affiliation with the content providers available.
+- The application itself has no content and can be considered as a browser-like app.